girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS Change Animation Time With Keywords.md

 ```

 ### OUTPUT
-    below video shows the change in animation time using the keyword.
+    below gif shows the change in animation time using the keyword.

   ![image](https://user-images.githubusercontent.com/54473091/137640119-1303a942-1e64-4bd7-8e53-7701ec18b182.gif)